The Amazing Gallbladder

 The Gallbladder Formula Supplement

 One of the products I use is called Gallbladder Formula.
-I created it not just to give the person some bile salts but I put some ingredients in there because there are a lot of different issues that could occur with the gallbladder.
+I created it not just to give the person some bile salts, but I put some ingredients there because there are a lot of different issues that could occur with the gallbladder.

 I put spanish black radish to thin your bile.
 There are bile salts to give you bile so you can start recycling it.
 There’s Spanish black radish, which is good for the liver as well.
 And that thins the bile to allow it to work better so it’s not so congested.

 There’s stone root and that is known to actually dissolve stones.
 And there’s an enzyme that the stomach needs, too.
 And there’s slippery elm bark to help lubricate this whole process.